Violence and Harassment in the Workplace - Family (Domestic) Violence

 - Where can I find more information on domestic violence in the workplace?

-Most people think of violence and harassment as a physical assault.
+Most people think of violence and harassment as physical assault.
 However, workplace violence and harassment are a much broader problem.
 It is any act in which a person is abused, threatened, intimidated or assaulted in their employment.
-Rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson and murder are all examples of workplace violence.
+Spreading rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, inflicting psychological trauma, anger-related incidents, rape, arson, and murder are all examples of workplace violence.

 NOTE: In this document, we use the term violence to also include bullying and harassment

 Please refer to the following OSH Answers documents for information:

 - Bullying in the Workplace